FizzaKAC/Item-Catalog/README.md

 Then copy the client id on the same page and replace it with the client id on the`login.html` file.

+Run `python views.py` and go and login with your google account once.
+You can then log out if you want.
+Exit the program.

 Then run the *lotsOfCategories* and *lotsOfItems* files by running `python lotsOfCategories.py` and `python lotsOfItems.py`.

 Now rerun `python views.py`, go to the browser and type in `http://localhost:5000` and you are ready to go!